gsferreira/gsferreira.github.com/src/privacy.md

 When you visit our Website, certain information is automatically collected:

 - **Analytics Data**: We use Simple Analytics, a privacy-friendly analytics service, to understand how visitors use our Website.
 Simple Analytics does not use cookies, does not collect personal data, and does not track visitors across websites.
-It only collects aggregated data such as page views, referrers, and browser type.
+It only collects aggregated data such as page views, referrers, browser type, and anonymous interaction events such as clicks on outbound links and form submissions.
 - **Cookies and Similar Technologies**: Our Website may use cookies and browser storage to enhance your experience.
 These may include:
   - Essential cookies for website functionality
   - Preference cookies to remember your choices